-You can take a variety of art courses at the UC Botanical Garden, each inspired by the natural world and our diverse collection of plants from around the world.
-The Garden hosts a regular series of botanical illustration courses and also one day workshops in watercolor, brush painting, drawing and other art forms.
+Art courses at the UC Botanical Garden are inspired by the natural world and our diverse plant collection.
+The Garden offers regular botanical illustration courses, as well as one day workshops in watercolor, brush painting, drawing and other art forms.

-The Garden also hosts several indoor art exhibitions each year, including our annual Plants Illustrated exhibit of Botanical Art.
-We have worked with many talented Bay Area artists to present a provocative series of installations.
-Visit our exhibitions page to see past and upcoming exhibitions.
+The Garden hosts indoor art exhibitions each year, including our annual Plants Illustrated exhibit of Botanical Art.
+We have also worked with many talented Bay Area artists to present provocative installations.
+Visit our Exhibitions page to see past and upcoming exhibitions.

-March 10 & 14 · Local Color: A Watercolor Workshop with Mimi Robinson
+March 10 & 14 · SOLD OUT Local Color Workshop

 Families + Children